 Krakow itself was home to approximately 80,000 Jews (the total population of the city was around 237,000) before the Nazi occupation of Poland.
 The city had, in fact, become an important centre for Jewish culture in Poland since the community established itself there in the 12th Century.

-By the end of the Second World War, less than 6,000 Jews remained in Krakow.
+But by the end of the Second World War, less than 6,000 Jews remained in the city.
 And the Nazis had destroyed most of the synagogues.
 Of course, a visit here will allow your students to learn more about these terrible events.

-Make sure you don’t miss out on the opportunity to enjoy traditional Jewish food at the Ariel restaurant, where you may also be treated to some traditional Jewish music!
+Make sure you don’t miss out on the opportunity to enjoy Jewish food at the Ariel restaurant, where you may also be treated to some traditional music!